 COMTREA recognizes the need to provide holistic, integrated treatment for those persons and families experiencing co occurring, complex (mental health and substance use) disorders.
 The services are provided by professional and paraprofessional staff with significant training in the areas of mental health and substance use disorders.

-We are treating them together as a “co primary” disorder and working to engage clients and their families in the recovery process for 12-24 months initially.
+We are treating people with this complex issue as a “co primary” disorder.
+We work to engage clients and their families in the recovery process for 12-24 months.
 Staff work with clients/families to establish a support network within local communities as well as the 12 Step Community to best meet their individual needs for success and support.

-- Co-occurring disorders are reported to have a 50-75% prevalence rate among clients in substance abuse treatment programs and a 20-50% prevalence rate among clients in a mental health setting.
-(TIP 42, SAMSHA)
+- Co-occurring disorders are reported to have a 50-75% prevalence rate among clients in substance abuse treatment programs and a 20-50% prevalence rate among clients in a mental health setting;

-- Using evidence-based co-occurring practices will allow us to achieve better outcomes with our clients.
+- Using evidence-based co-occurring practices allows us to achieve better outcomes with our clients;

-For more information or to set up an assessment, please call our offices at 636-931-2700 and ask for Intake Screening for Co Occurring Disorder Treatment Services.
+For more information or to set up an assessment, please call our offices at 636-931-2700 and ask for Intake Screening.
 Screenings are free of charge.